2533245542/2533245542.github.io/_posts/2016-06-27-diagnostic-platform.md

 Microbiome data can be leveraged to achieve one of the goals of systems biology in making medicine predictive, preventive, personalized and participatory.
 This is known as [P4 medicine](https://en.wikipedia.org/wiki/Leroy_Hood#Systems_medicine_and_.22P4_medicine.22).

-In the following sections, I have developed a simple deep-learning model using the microbiome data to predict the HIV status of individuals using a simple [Softmax Regression model](http://ufldl.stanford.edu/tutorial/supervised/SoftmaxRegression/).
+In the following sections, I have developed a simple deep-learning model using the microbiome data to predict the HIV status of individuals based on a simple [Softmax Regression model](http://ufldl.stanford.edu/tutorial/supervised/SoftmaxRegression/).

 ## Technical Details